IBM/localK8Dev/README.md

 Successfully tagged guestbook:v1
 ```

+Note that the image was given the tag `v1`.
+You should not use the `latest` tag because this will make Kubernetes try to pull the image from a public registry.
+We want it to use the locally stored image.

 The guestbook image is now present in the minikube cluster so we're ready to run it.

 ```console